GameTheory-/android-toolbar/README.md

 ## Android Toolbar Tutorial

-This is a sample app for educational purpose.
-This app will demonstrate how to setup an android custom Toolbar.
+This is a sample app to demonstrate how to setup an android custom Toolbar.

 ### Project Page with Tutorial